rf266/End-to-End-Solar-Flare-Regression-Model/README.md

 Zurich classifications for sunspots include the classes A, B, C, D, E, F and H. However, the training data did not have any sunspots of class A, which meant that I had to leave it out.
 Moreover, the class imbalance in the dataset could be handled by different approaches like trying different sampling methods.

+Containerisation through Docker or other platforms would have made deployment a smoother process, however, I had to work without it due to compatibility issues.

 ### Key online sources and references which were especially helpful throughout - not an exhaustive list:
 https://www.youtube.com/watch?v=luJ64trcCwc - Reference to overall structure of an end to end ML project